abhimat/abhimat.github.io/misc/index.md

 ### Colophon

-I lovingly handcrafted the frontend of this website myself (bugs and all 🐞❤️).
+I lovingly handcrafted the frontend of this website myself (bugs and all 🐞&#8288;❤️).
 The HTML and CSS I wrote to build this website is available at this [git repository](https://github.com/abhimat/abhimat.github.io).
 The backend I'm using for this website is [Jekyll](https://jekyllrb.com), and the website is hosted on [GitHub Pages](https://pages.github.com).

-This website is typeset in [Futura](https://en.wikipedia.org/wiki/Futura_(typeface)) and [Source Sans Pro](https://en.wikipedia.org/wiki/Source_Sans_Pro), and uses absolutely the best organic, free-range electrons available for delivery across the world wide web.
+This website is typeset in [Futura](https://en.wikipedia.org/wiki/Futura_(typeface)) and [Lato](https://en.wikipedia.org/wiki/Lato_(typeface)), and uses absolutely the best organic, free-range electrons available for delivery across the world wide web.

 <figure>
 	<picture>